apigee/apijam/Module-1/Labs/Lab 1/README.md

 # How can Apigee API Management help?

 Apigee enables you to quickly expose services as APIs.
 You do this by creating an [**API proxy**](https://docs.apigee.com/api-platform/fundamentals/understanding-apis-and-api-proxies#whatisanapiproxy), which provides a facade for the service that you want to expose, such as existing API endpoints, generic HTTP services, or applications (such as Node.js).
 The API proxy decouples your service implementation from the API endpoint that developers consume.
-This shields developers from future changes to your services.
+This shields developers from future changes to your services as well as implementation complexities.
 As you update services, developers, insulated from those changes, can continue to call the API uninterrupted.
 On Apigee, the API Proxy is also where runtime policy configuration is applied for API Management capabilites.
 For further information, please see: [Understanding APIs and API Proxies](https://docs.apigee.com/api-platform/fundamentals/understanding-apis-and-api-proxies#whatisanapiproxy).

 ![image alt text](./media/ProxyToBackendWithFlows_v3.png)